Skip to content

 forecast_dasha

 Return the active Vimshottari dasha at a specific eval_date with classical interpretation of the lord's significations.
 Ask this tool when the user wants to know: · 'What dasha was I in at a past date?' · 'What dasha will I be in at a future date?' · The themes / events typical of the active dasha-lord. · Per-level fraction elapsed + the lord's natal placement context.
 Returns: · facts.eval_date, facts.active_dasha (5 levels), facts.themes · A school-attributed effect summary (favourable / mixed / challenging) Use compute_life_journey instead for a full multi-decade forecast.
-Tier: Standard · Typical response: ~2 KB.
+Tier: All · Typical response: ~2 KB.

 Input